JoshuaSBrown/QC_Tools/README.md

 # Updates

-Message to users: Version 2.0 is in the works, it will provide a more accurate technique for calculating charge transfer integrals.
+Message to users: Version 2.0 is in the works, will provide additional functionality.

 ## Documentation